 Corporate Governance Disclosure Required Under National Instrument 58-101F2 Governance Practices of the Corporation 1.
 Board of Directors Disclose how the board of directors (the board) facilitates its exercise of independent supervision over management, including: a. the identity of directors that are independent, and b. the identity of directors who are not independent, and the basis for that determination.
-The Board of Directors has determined that as of April 26, 2018, three of the four directors are "independent" within the meaning of National Instrument 52-110.
-The three independent directors are Harvey J. Bay, Gary.
-L Billingsley and Val L. Michasiw.
+The Board of Directors has determined that as of May 6, 2025, two of the three directors are "independent" within the meaning of National Instrument 52-110.
+The two independent directors are, Gary.
+L Billingsley and Valerie L. Michasiw.
 Kenneth E. MacNeill is an executive officer of the Corporation and is, therefore, not independent.
 2. Directorships If a director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer.
-Director Gary L. Billingsley Kenneth E. MacNeill Harvey J. Bay Other issuer Canadian Platinum Corp.
-Star Diamond Corporation Star Diamond Corporation 3.
-Orientation and Continuing Education Describe what steps, if any, the board takes to orient new board members, and describe any measures the board takes to provide continuing education for directors. individual directors to abilities as directors, a and understanding of remain current.
-The of Directors are also opportunities are directed at enabling or maintain or enhance their skills and as well as ensuring that their knowledge the Corporation's industry and affairs majority of the members of the Board directors or officers of other resource they are able to stay current regarding
+Director Gary L. Billingsley Other issuer Aurex Energy Corp.
+Hanstone Gold Corp.
+Thunderbird Resources Limited.
+3. Orientation and Continuing Education Describe what steps, if any, the board takes to orient new board members, and describe any measures the board takes to provide continuing education for directors. individual directors to maintain or enhance their skills and

-Corporate Governance Disclosure Required Under National Instrument 58-101F2 Governance Practices of the Corporation 4.
+Co orporate Governance Disclosure Required Under National Instrument 58-101F2 Governance Practices of the Corporation 4.
 Ethical Business Conduct Describe what steps, if any, the board takes to encourage and promote a culture of ethical business conduct.
 The Board of Directors has adopted a code of ethics policy for directors and employees.
 The complete text of this code can be obtained from the Corporation.
 Before a director or employee is appointed or hired, the individual is required to read the code of ethics policy and report in writing any inability to comply with the policy.
 Annually, the senior employees and the directors of the Corporation update their compliance with the policy.
 Any conflicts of interest arising will be brought to the attention of the Audit Committee Chair.
 Each director must disclose all actual or potential conflicts of interests and refrain from voting on matters in which the director has a conflict.
 In addition, the director must excuse himself from any discussion or decision on any matter in which the director is precluded from voting as a result of a conflict of interest.
 The Board of Directors has approved a policy entitled "Reporting Concerns over Accounting & Auditing Matters".
 The policy is designed to promote the disclosure and reporting of questionable accounting or auditing matters, fraudulent activities or misleading financial information.
 As per the policy, employees who observe unethical behavior are encouraged to report such incidents without recourse.
 5. Nomination of Directors Disclose what steps, if any, are taken to identify new candidates for board nomination, including: The Board of Directors currently does not have a nominating committee. a. who indentifies new candidates, andb. the process of identifying new candidates.
 The Chairman of the Board, in consultation with the Board of Directors, is responsible for proposing new nominees to the Board of Directors.
 The Board of Directors will determine what competencies and skills the Board of Directors considers necessary to discharge its duties and will identify potential candidates based on the skills required to fulfill its needs.
 Other factors considered by the Board of Directors are an individual's experience, expertise and reputation.
 All members of the Board of Directors have the responsibility for nominations of Board members.
 No changes to the existing Board have been proposed for the ensuing year.